 - At least 25% of the total SCH required must be taken at MD Anderson.

 Graduation occurs in August.
 Upon graduation, students are eligible to take the Clinical Cytogenetics Board of Certification exam given by the American Society for Clinical Pathology (ASCP).
 Please check with the program director for application deadlines and exam dates.
 Upon passing this exam, the student is considered a certified cytogenetic technologist.
 The awarding of the degree or certificate is not contingent upon a student passing the national certification exam.

 This intensive program is composed of a didactic and laboratory phase followed by directed clinical training at affiliated hospitals and cytology laboratories.
 The primary goal of the Cytotechnology program is to provide the community with cytotechnologists who are prepared to work at the staff level in hospital and private laboratories and university medical centers.
 With experience, cytotechnologists can perform at the supervisory, educational and administrative levels.
 The job responsibilities of cytotechnologists are expanding and research opportunities are increasing with the advancement of new tumor identification techniques and Human Papilloma Virus testing.

 The Program in Cytotechnology has developed affiliations with reference labs and sister medical institutions within the Texas Medical Center and beyond, so that students will develop expertise in a variety of settings and experience the breadth of opportunity available to a certified cytotechnologist.

 - Houston, TX: LabCorp, Quest Diagnostics, The Methodist Hospital

 - Galveston, TX: The University of Texas Medical Branch

-The Laboratory Sciences programs admits students at the Junior Year level who share a Junior Year curriculum consisting of:
+The Laboratory Sciences programs admit students at the Junior Year level who share a Junior Year curriculum consisting of:

 |HS 3102 Molecular Techniques Lab||1|